Brad-Hammond/Happy-Hounds/README.md

 ![Homepage-4](assets/readmeimages/Homepage-Feature-4.jpg)

 - The nav bar highlits which page you are on and which page you hover over.
+- On smaller screens such as mobile, the nav bar has a toggle button.
 - The services section has media queries so that on smaller screens the image of the dog does not appear.
 - The youtube videos are fully controllable.
 - The links to the products open in a new tab.